 - Maintain trough serum vancomycin concentrations of 15-20mg/L for complicated infections

-The 2019 draft of the revised vancomycin therapeutic guidelines recommends a move away from monitoring vancomycin trough levels to targeting an AUC24:MIC (24-hour area under the curve (AUC) to minimum inhibitory concentration ratio).
+The 2020 vancomycin therapeutic guidelines recommends a move away from monitoring vancomycin trough levels to targeting an AUC24:MIC (24-hour area under the curve (AUC) to minimum inhibitory concentration ratio).
 Dosing vancomycin using trough-only monitoring is no longer recommended.

 - Drawing two levels, including one trough concentration and one peak steady-state concentration, obtained 1-2 hours post-infusion